German minelayer Hansestadt Danzig

-The Hansestadt Danzig was a German passenger ship from 1926 to 1939 serving the East Prussian Sea Service for Norddeutscher Lloyd.
+Hansestadt Danzig was a German passenger ship from 1926 to 1939 serving the East Prussian Sea Service for Norddeutscher Lloyd.
 In 1939 she was converted by the Kriegsmarine to a troop transport and minelayer.
 She sank in 1941 when she ran into a minefield.

 Construction and early career

 The ship was one of the newest ships to enter service for the East Prussian Sea Service in 1926.
 She was built by the Stettiner Oderwerke and was launched on March 17, 1926.
 The ship was equipped to carry passengers as well as a larger number of bicycles and several passenger cars.
 For night travel, passengers were provided with double cabins (3rd class) and berths.

 The ship's propulsion system consisted of two four-stroke crosshead turbo-diesel engines manufactured by MAN, which produced 3,400 hp at 270 rpm without turbocharging and 6,400 hp at 320 rpm with turbocharging.
 It was the first ship to implement turbocharging by exhaust gas turbochargers.
 In 1933, she was lengthened by 10.5 m to incorporate additional safety equipment required by the International Convention for the Safety of Life at Sea, of which there is contemporary film footage.

 For the East Prussian Sea Service, she sailed from 1926 to 1939 as a seagoing passeneger ship between Pomerania and East Prussia on the Stettin-Pillau-Königsberg route as well as on other Sea Service routes.
 Her homeport was Swinemünde.